jhlywa/chess.js/CONTRIBUTING.md

 The documentation is versioned.
 The file you will need to edit is located at `website/docs/index.md`.
 When the next release is made, a snapshot of this file will be published to the documentation site.

+The documentation system uses MDX which is Markdown with React, but we do not use any React features.
+The only thing to bear in mind is that outside of code blocks curly braces and angled brackets must be escaped with a backslash.